hmlendea/universal-name-generator/README.md

-# Universal Name Generator
+# About

-Like the name suggests, this is a universal name generator.
-It is a simple tool that generates all kinds on names based on word lists that are grouped by categories and by language.
+This is a simple tool that generates names based on word lists, grouped by categories and by language.

-Currently this tool is being developed for the romanian language and the settlement name category.
-In the future it will support romanian plant and animal names.

-The original intent for this tool is to provide an easy and reliable name to generate names for No Man's Sky discoveries.
+The original intent for this tool was to provide an easy and reliable way to generate names for discoveries in the "No Man's Sky" video game, but since then it became obvious that this tool has much more potential than just that.

+# Roadmap
+Currently this project is focusing on improving both it's code and it's word lists.
+A few features that I seek to bring in the near future include:
+- Better UI (easier CLI, but eventually it will be a graphical one)
+- New categories for romanian: Person names, animal names, plant names
+- Make languages and their word lists as customizable as possible

+# Contributions
+Feel free to contribute to this repository!

-All contributions are welcome, especially for non-romanian languages and for categories that are not yet supported.
+All contributions are welcome, especially those that bring new languages or new categories to the existing ones.
+The goal of this project is to support as many languages as possible, and that's not possible without the help of the community.

+Note: This project seeks to include fictional languages as well, so feel free to contribute your Valyrian, Klingon or Daedric skills to our cause!